jb-aero/SKCompat/README.md

 #### mixed sk\_pos2([player], array | [player]):
 Sets the player's point 2, or returns it if the array to set isn't specified

-#### void skcb\_load(filename):
+#### void skcb\_load(filename, [player]):
 Loads a schematic into the clipboard from file.
 It will use the directory specified in WorldEdit's config.
+By default it will use the console's clipboard, but will use a player's if specified.

-#### void skcb\_paste(location, [array]):
+#### void skcb\_paste(location, [array] | player, [array]):
-Pastes a schematic from the clipboard as if a player was standing at the location, An associative array of options can be provided, all of which default to false.
+Pastes a schematic from the player's clipboard if a player is provided, or from the console's clipboard if a location is given, as if a player was standing there.
+An associative array of options can be provided, all of which default to false.
 If 'airless' is true, air blocks from the schematic will not replace blocks in the world.
 If 'fastmode' is true, the function will use WorldEdit's 'fastmode' to paste.
 If 'origin' is true, *TEST*.
 If 'select' is true, the pasted blocks will be automatically selected.
 Both ignoreAir and entities default to false.

-#### void skcb\_rotate(int y-axis[, int x-axis, int z-axis]):
+#### void skcb\_rotate([player,] int y-axis, [int x-axis, int z-axis]):
 Rotates the clipboard by the given (multiple of 90) degrees for each corresponding axis.
 To skip an axis, simply give it a value of 0.
+If a player is supplied, theirs will be rotated, otherwise the console will be used.

 ### SKWorldGuard
 Provides various methods for hooking into WorldGuard